Reviewed May 31st, 2023

 The View Royal Code of Conduct is to promote ‘A caring community of learners.’

 We will behave and play without harming or threatening others.
 We will use equipment and materials in a safe manner.
 Students have the responsibility to get help for another student if necessary.

 We will treat others with kindness, courtesy and respect.
 This includes all students, staff and visitors to the school.
 We will care for school property, school equipment and displays.

 We will act in a manner which does not interfere with another student’s learning.
 We will be attentive and complete assignments to the best of our abilities.
 We will respect the privacy and possessions of others.

-When students make choices contrary to the code of conduct we help them to;
+When students make choices contrary to the code of conduct we help them to:

-- Identify their choice – what did the child do?
+1.Identify their choice – what did the child do?

-- Identify the need – what was it the child wanted to attain?
+2.Identify the need – what was it the child wanted to attain?

-- Identify how to fix it – how can we make the injured person feel okay?
+3.Identify how to fix it – how can we make the injured person feel okay?

-- Make amends – restitution to ‘fix’ the problem
+4.Make amends – restitution to ‘fix’ the problem

 Consequences – Any consequence will rise in nature for repeat infractions to consider the age and grade of the student.
 They will be flexible to account for any special needs of the student.
 All reasonable steps to prevent retaliation by a person against a student who has made a complaint of a breach of our code of conduct will be taken.

 Serious unacceptable behavior can result in advising…

-- Parents of offender
+Parents or Guardians of offender

-- Parents of victim
+Parents or Guardians of victim

-- District officials as required by policy
+District officials, as required by policy